flatcar-archive/flatcar-docs/os/customizing-docker.md

 docker images
 ```

-### Flatcar Linux Config
+### Container Linux Config

-A Flatcar Linux Config for Docker TLS authentication will look like:
+A Container Linux Config for Docker TLS authentication will look like:

 ```yaml container-linux-config
 storage: